LoopKit/loopdocs/docs/troubleshooting/loop-crashing.md

 When your app expires after a year, you need to follow the steps on the [Build Updating](../build/updating.md) page.
 Your phone will probably have a new iOS that may require an updated version of Xcode that may require an updated Mac operating system.
 All this is explained in the link above.
 Give yourself time before expiration to prepare yourself.

+To make it easy to build when you **have** to, practice building every 3 to 6 months.
+This makes the process much lower stress.
+Also, each time you build, when you follow the link above, you give yourself another full year before rebuilding is **required**.
+Please review the [Updating FAQS](../faqs/update-faqs.md)

 ### Personal Team (7 day)

 When your app expires, you simply need to open Xcode, reopen the project: File->Open Recent, plug your phone back into the computer and select it in Xcode and press the play button on your project again.
 This will rebuild.
 If you want to change to a paid signing team before rebuilding, please make sure to double-check which signing team is selected before building again.